kellygwang/SlicerDMRI/index.md

 layout: default
 ---

-Diffusion magnetic resonance imaging in 3D Slicer open-source software
+Diffusion magnetic resonance imaging in 3D Slicer open-source software.

-What can I do with the software?
+What can I do using SlicerDMRI?
 ---------------------
 * Load DICOM and nrrd/nhdr diffusion MRI medical image data
 * Perform tractography, compute scalar maps such as FA, and more